DIGICEL CAYMAN LIMITED

 9.1.2 that the transfer of User Personal Data does not put any member of the Customer Group in breach of its obligations under Applicable Privacy Law.

-10.1 Digicel: (i) may receive legally binding demands from a law enforcement authority for the disclosure of, or other assistance in respect of, User Personal Data, or be required by law, including court order, warrant or subpoena to disclose User Personal Data to persons other than the Customer; (ii) will not be in breach of its obligation to Customer in complying with such obligations to the extent legally bound; and (iii) shall notify the Customer as soon as reasonably possible of any such demand unless otherwise prohibited11.
-Enquiries from Users
+10.1 Digicel: (i) may receive legally binding demands from a law enforcement authority for the disclosure of, or other assistance in respect of, User Personal Data, or be required by law, including court order, warrant or subpoena to disclose User Personal Data to persons other than the Customer; (ii) will not be in breach of its obligation to Customer in complying with such obligations to the extent legally bound; and (iii) shall notify the Customer as soon as reasonably possible of any such demand unless otherwise prohibited

-11.1 Digicel shall promptly, and in any event not later than required in order to enable each member of the Customer Group to fulfill its duties under Applicable Privacy Law, pass on to the Customer any enquiries or communications (including subject access requests) from Users relating to their User Personal Data or its Processing, provide such information as may be required to enable the Customer to respond to those enquiries or communications and otherwise to comply with its duties under Applicable Privacy Law.
+11.1 Digicel shall promptly, and in any event not later than required in order to enable each member of the Customer Group to fulfil its duties under Applicable Privacy Law, pass on to the Customer any enquiries or communications (including subject access requests) from Users relating to their User Personal Data or its Processing, provide such information as may be required to enable the Customer to respond to those enquiries or communications and otherwise to comply with its duties under Applicable Privacy Law.

 12.1 The Customer: (i) authorises the transfer of Traffic Data between Digicel Group Companies to the extent necessary for the provision of the Services; and (ii) shall ensure that it has all authorisations and consents necessary for such transfer.